Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU Architectures: Evaluation and Discussion

 \subsection{Comparison with Prior Work}

-For performance of DGL and PyG, we measure all public implementation of these models from DGL, PyG, and Graphiler artifacts.
+For the performance of DGL and PyG, we measure all public implementations of these models from DGL, PyG, and Graphiler artifacts.
 PyG provides two RGCN convolution layers: \texttt{RGCNConv} places nodes in segments of the same type but launches separate kernels for each of the node types, leading to device underutilization. \texttt{FastRGCNConv} replicates weights and uses \texttt{bmm()}.
 It is consistently faster than the \texttt{RGCNConv} implementation.
 Similarly, DGL's built-in segmentMM-based RGCN layer is faster than other DGL implementations.
 For HGT, the DGL segmentMM-based \texttt{HGTConv} primitive generally has the best performance.
 In the cases where some variants encounter OOM errors, we choose the best among those that run without issues.
 Some cases are missing due to insufficient operator support, such as HGL on HGT and Graphiler on training.
-We do not measure HGL in inference because it is designed for optimizing training.
+We do not measure HGL in inference because it is designed to optimize training.

-Figure~\ref{fig:inference_results} shows that the best optimized \oursystem{} code consistently outperforms state-of-the-art systems in all cases, except for the case of RGCN training on bgs, where our speed-up is 93\% of DGL.
-We achieve speed-up of up to 14$\times$ in inference and speed-up of up to 6.4$\times$ in training against the best among state-of-the-art systems.
-On geometric average, \oursystem{} gets 1.94$\times$, 7.7$\times$, 1.63$\times$ speed-up in inference via RGCN, RGAT, and HGT, and 1.80$\times$, 5.1$\times$, 2.4$\times$ speed-up in training RGCN, RGAT, and HGT, respectively.
+Figure~\ref{fig:inference_results} shows that \oursystem{}'s best-optimized code consistently outperforms state-of-the-art systems.
+It achieves up to 9.9$\times$ speed-up in inference and up to 43.7$\times$ speed-up in training against the best of state-of-the-art systems.
+On geometric average, \oursystem{} gets 1.79$\times$, 8.56$\times$, 2.87$\times$ speed-up in inference via RGCN, RGAT, and HGT, respectively, and 2.59$\times$, 11.34$\times$, 8.02$\times$ speed-up in training RGCN, RGAT, and HGT, respectively.
+The performance advantage is larger in small graphs, demonstrating that \textbf{generating a single kernel that performs the computation across multiple edge types boosts the performance on small graphs compared to existing systems that run many small kernels}.